boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 Now open the project in your most preferred IDE, e.g. [Visual Studio Code](https://code.visualstudio.com/).

 ## 2. First command
-We will now define our first command, which will allow us to create Posts.
+We will now define our first command, which will allow us to create posts in our blog.

+In a terminal, from the root of your project, type:

 `boost new:command CreatePost --fields postId:UUID title:string content:string author:string`